Vietnam at a Glance

-At the moment, the Vietnamese government only invests a small percentage of its GDP in healthcare.
-Most Vietnamese have to pay health services out of their own pocket, especially if they visit private clinics, most of which are better equipped.
+In May, 2014 the World Bank approved a USD 106 million credit to help improve the quality of the healthcare system in Vietnam.
+However, the Vietnamese government still only invests a small percentage of its GDP in healthcare.
+Most of the Vietnamese populations have to pay for health services themselves, especially if they visit private clinics, the majority of which are better equipped than public facilities.
 As an expatriate, your best bet is probably to take out private health insurance to cover your healthcare costs throughout your stay.

 Quality of Medical Care

-Vietnam has made great progress since the 1990s and is today generally providing good quality healthcare.
-The average life expectancy in Vietnam is 72, and the child mortality rate has decreased significantly.
-Still, the improvement of the current healthcare services is an important part of the reforms mentioned above.
+Vietnam has made excellent progress since the 1990s and is today generally providing good quality healthcare.
+The average life expectancy in Vietnam is 73 and the child mortality rate has decreased significantly.
+Still, the improvement of the current healthcare service is an important part of the reforms previously mentioned.

-This is especially necessary in rural areas of Vietnam.
-If you are one of those expats who have not moved to an urban center, you will soon notice that sufficient medical care is often not readily available in smaller towns and villages.
+Reforms are especially necessary in rural areas of Vietnam.
+Expats moving to areas removed from an urban center will soon notice that sufficient medical care is often not readily available in smaller towns and villages.
 Local hospitals and doctor’s practices are often not up to modern standards.

 Doctors and Hospitals

 You will not have too much of a hard time finding a doctor or a hospital if you live in Hanoi, Ho Chi Minh City or any other big city in Vietnam.
 Doctors usually work in hospitals or joint practices.
-For instance, the Family Medical Practice in Hanoi has several doctors fit to provide services to the international community.
+For instance, the Family Medical Practice in Hanoi has several doctors who are used to dealing with the needs of Vietnam's international community.

-In Hanoi alone, there are 5 big hospitals which are very well equipped to deal with expatriates and their needs.
+In Hanoi alone, there are 5 large hospitals that are very well equipped to deal with expatriates and their needs.
 Among them are two dental clinics and a branch of the International SOS Clinic.
 The latter employs both Vietnamese and expatriate staff.
 The languages spoken include Chinese, Russian, English, French, Korean, and Spanish, among others.

 Common Diseases and Health Threats

-While life in Vietnam is generally safe, there are various infectious diseases and health threats that are widespread.
+While life in Vietnam is generally safe, there are various widespread infectious diseases and health threats.
 Hepatitis A and B are a big problem, especially in the countryside, where hygiene standards may not always be on par with those in the cities.
 Typhoid fever, dengue fever and malaria are also still extremely common.
-Make sure to talk to your doctor and get the necessary vaccination, so you can enjoy your new life in Vietnam without any worries.
+Make sure to talk to your doctor and get the necessary vaccinations, so you can enjoy your new life in Vietnam with few worries.

-Many Vietnamese also have to deal with the results of the Vietnam War and biological warfare.
-The biological weapon Agent Orange was widely used then and did not only destroy crops and fields.
-It also got into the food chain and into the human body.
+Many Vietnamese people also have to deal with the effects of the biological warfare waged during the Vietnam War.
+The biological weapon Agent Orange was widely used and did not only ravage much of the country’s agriculture, but it also corrupted the landscape, thus impacting the food chain and ultimately the human body.
 Today, it still leads to miscarriages and to children being born with physical disabilities.